Over 50’s Lending

 My current lender won’t give me a new rate

 Many people nearing, or in retirement, are finding that they have significant assets, but they are tied up in their home!
 As a result, arranging a mortgage to raise funds is becoming increasingly common.
-This could be to improve your home, raise money for a car or even a holiday.
+This could be for any purpose.
+We often speak to people that want to raise money to gift to their kids to allow them to get on the property ladder.
+It could be for home improvements, a car or even a holiday!

-There are many different ways this can be done from a traditional repayment or interest only mortgage, to a retirement interest only mortgage or lifetime mortgages.
+There are many different ways this can be done from a traditional repayment or interest only mortgage, to a retirement interest only mortgage or lifetime mortgage (Equity Release).
 You should always seek professional advice, as each one comes with its own set of pros and cons which effect everyone differently.